RyanJWallis/RyanJWallis.github.io/aboutme.md

 I am also developing cutting-edge machine-learning pipelines to exploit high-content imaging data for senescent cell classification.

-This website is a summary of my bioinformatics experience which includes phenotypic screening, transcriptomics and proteomics.
+This website is a summary of my bioinformatics experience which includes phenotypic screening, transcriptomic and proteomic analysis.
+I have a particular interest in using AI to probe complex biological datasets in the context of drug discovery.